 There are a few points that remind you of the affordable price range that this seat falls into.

 - The Graco’s headrest is flat and doesn’t offer much support or comfort compared to the competition.
 Graco does offer more deluxe headrests you can buy separately and install, but it would have been nice if the good one was included with the seat.

 - The leg cover is a nice addition, but there isn’t much to it.
 It’s thin and doesn’t offer much warmth.
 If you live in a colder climate, you might want to consider getting a different cover that keeps your baby more out of the cold in the winter.

 Bottom line: Flexibility and versatility is where the Graco SnugRide Click Connect 35 stands out.
 It’s compatibility with any other Click Connect Graco product gives you a chance to customize a travel system that works for your needs and your budget.

-This is a good overall seat abundant with features for the reasonable price of $110.99*.
+This is a good overall seat abundant with features for the reasonable price of Currently Not Available*.
 Click the follow link to see more information about Graco SnugRide Click Connect 35 Infant Car Seat on Amazon.

 2. Chicco Keyfit 30 Infant Car Seat and Base, Sedona

 The Chico Keyfit 30 claims to be the easiest car seat to install correctly.

 It has an advanced base designed to install easier on either side of any vehicle.
 The base has three features so distinct that they have their own names!

 ReclineSecure is the spring-loaded leveling system to easily provide the correct reclining level in any vehicle.
 Every automobile seat has its own incline and ReclineSecure makes it easy to adjust to that incline.